 A visit to the Painted Hills is like a trip back in time.
 The hills contain colored stratifications in the soil and the colors of yellow, black, and red appear to have been painted on in long, horizontal brush strokes.
 The colors are most vibrant in the late afternoon.
 You’ll want to spend a few hours here, admiring how the colors look different depending on the sun, and wandering along the trails.

 There are several well-maintained trails in the area if you’d like to get out and stretch your legs.
 You can also see the hills from your car if you’d prefer.
 The Journey Through Time Scenic Byway takes you through a ghost town and the town of Fossil which has some fun activities for kids.

-The Painted Hills are one of the Seven Wonders of Oregon (a few others are listed here as well).
+The Painted Hills are one of the Seven Wonders of Oregon (a few others are listed here as well) so of course, you must visit.
 They are also a part of the John Day Fossil Beds so there are plenty of other amazing landscapes to explore nearby.
 We especially loved the Blue Basin – walking through the bright blue canyon was like being on another planet!

 The Hart Mountain National Antelope Refuge is a rugged, backcountry area of land in Southern Oregon that protects over 300 species of wildlife.
 There are some primary maintained roads, as well as some bumpy, off-roading style roads.
 You’ll want 4-wheel drive and high clearance here.

 This is also an area that is open to hunting during designated seasons to keep the population controlled.
 Fishing is another popular recreational activity in the area.
 Most people like to do some wildlife observation and photography as the opportunities here are endless!